 Delta-8 Dispensaries Near Me in Chicago >

 Yes.
 The City of Chicago permits the operations of cannabis dispensaries in the city as recreational cannabis and the establishment of cannabis retail outlets is legal pursuant to the Illinois Cannabis Regulation and Taxation Act.
 New recreational dispensaries created following the September 2021 amendment to the Chicago cannabis zoning ordinance may be located in certain Planning Manufacturing (PMD), Manufacturing (M), Business (B), Commercial (C), and Downtown (D) zoning districts as long as they obtain special use permits from the Chicago Zoning Board of Appeals (ZBA).
-The Chicago government lists approved adult-use marijuana dispensaries on its website.

 Yes.
 Medical marijuana dispensaries are legal in Chicago pursuant to the state law (Compassionate Use of Medical Cannabis Pilot Program Act), which legalized medical marijuana and permitted the establishment of medical cannabis retail outlets statewide in 2013.
-You can find a map of existing medical cannabis dispensaries in the city on the Chicago government website.

 No. Chicago prohibits cannabis delivery.
 Hence, residents cannot legally purchase weed online in the city.